SEED SWAP AND POTATO DAY – 2021

 What is the Seed Swap? come and exchange locally grown, traditional variety vegetable and flower seeds – the FREE seeds are available for you to take away whether you have managed to save any or not

 What is the Potato Day?
-25 different varieties of unusual heritage and/or organic potatoes for sale at a low cost
+28 different varieties of unusual heritage and/or organic potatoes for sale

 Have you Saved Seed This Year???

-Please pick up some FREE seed envelopes at the following venues (ENVELOPES WILL BE IN THESE VENUES FROM 29TH JANUARY):
+Please pick up some FREE seed envelopes at the following venues (ENVELOPES WILL BE AVAILABLE IN THESE VENUES FROM LATE JANUARY 2020):

-Please write on the seed envelopes – the more info the better, to let other gardeners know why you want to share this seed (date saved, type of vegetable or flower and variety, useful growing tips or characteristics (eg. colour, size, hardiness).
+Please write on the seed envelopes – the more info the better, to let other gardeners know why you want to share this seed (date saved, type of vegetable or flower and variety, location seed saved, useful growing tips or characteristics (eg. colour, size, hardiness).

 How many seeds should I put in???
 It’s up to you but don’t overfill, fewer is probably better as more people will have a chance to take a packet and try out your seed.
 See rough guide below: